marian-nmt/marian-examples/training-basics-spm/README.md

 We are training of four GPUs defined with `--devices 0 1 2 3`.
 Change this to the required number of GPUs.

 ```
+# create the model directory
+mkdir model

+# train the model
 ../../build/marian \
     --devices 0 1 2 3 \
     --type s2s \